 - Countries that do tax your worldwide income, but specifically choose to not tax capital gains, including cryptocurrency profits — like Uruguay and New Zealand.

 - Countries that specifically decided to not tax crypto gains — like Portugal or Malta.
 More on those below.

 (Of course, a country’s tax policy should not be the only variable when choosing residency.
-In our SMC June Monthly Letter, we highlighted 15 factors to consider for a new home abroad.)
+In our Sovereign Confidential June Monthly Letter, we highlighted 15 factors to consider for a new home abroad.)

 What Rational Tax Reduction Solutions exist for Cryptocurrency?

 Note: The below information should not be mistaken for personal tax or financial advice.

 In an age when irrational seems to be the default setting, you need to adopt the right mindset and act accordingly.